Adaptation of olfactory receptor abundances for efficient coding: Interpretation of diagonal elements of the inverse overlap matrix

 where $M$ is the same as the matrix defined in eq.~\eqref{eq:minorMatrix}.

 The coefficient of determination $\rho^2$ is defined as the ratio of explained variance to total variance of the variable $y$,

 Comparing this to eq.~\eqref{eq:firstDiagonalPrecision}, we see that

-showing that indeed the diagonal elements of the precision matrix are monotonically-related to the goodness-of-fit parameter $\rho^2$ that indicates how well the corresponding variable can be linearly predicted by all the other variables.
-In addition, the inverse dependence on the variance of the response $\avg y^2$ shows that variables that do not fluctuate much (low $\avg y^2$ and thus high $A_{11}$) tend to have low abundances.
+showing that the diagonal elements of the precision matrix are monotonically related to the goodness-of-fit parameter $\rho^2$ that indicates how well the corresponding variable can be linearly predicted by all the other variables.
+In addition, the inverse dependence on the variance of the response $\avg y^2$ shows that variables that do not fluctuate much (low $\avg y^2$) lead to high diagonal values of the precision matrix .
+From eq.~\eqref{eq:invQcorr}, we see that these variances should be considered ``large'' or ''small'' in comparison with the noise level in each receptor ($\sigma_a$).
+Since receptor responses that either do not fluctuate much or whose values can be guessed based on the responses of other receptors are not very informative, we should find that receptor abundances $K_a$ are low when the corresponding diagonal elements of the inverse overlap matrix $A_{aa} = Q^{-1}_{aa}$ are high.